Early-Bird GCNs: Graph-Network Co-Optimization Towards More Efficient GCN Training and Inference via Drawing Early-Bird Lottery Tickets: Conclusion

 \section{Conclusion}

 GCNs have gained increasing attention thanks to their SOTA performance on graphs.
 However, the notorious challenge of GCN training and inference limits their application to large real-world graphs and hinders the exploration of deeper and more sophisticated GCN graphs.
-To this end, we explore the possibility of drawing lottery tickets when sparsifying GCN graphs.
-Specifically, we for the first time discover the existence of GEB tickets that emerge at the very early stage when sparsifying GCN graphs, and propose a simple yet effective detector to automatically identify the emergence of such GEB tickets.
+To this end, we advocate graph-network co-optimization and explore the possibility of drawing early-bird tickets when sparsifying GCN graphs.
+Specifically, we for the first time discover the existence of GEB tickets that emerge at the very early stage when sparsifying GCN graphs, and propose a simple yet effective detector to automatically identify their emergence.
 Furthermore, we develop a generic efficient GCN training framework dubbed GEBT that can significantly boost the efficiency of GCN training and inference by enabling co-sparsification and drawing joint-EB of GCNs.
-Experiments on various GCN models and datasets consistently validate our GEB finding and the effectiveness of the proposed GEBT.
-This work opens a new perspective in understanding GCNs and in efficient GCN training and inference.
+Experiments on various GCN models and datasets consistently validate our GEB finding and the effectiveness of our GEBT.